Review Committee

 Hassael Cazesuz (2024–2026)

-Hassael Cazesuz is a first-generation Chicano residing in Tucson, Arizona.
+Hassael Cazesuz is the Américas Award Committee Co-chair for the 2025-2026 awards season.
+He is a first-generation Chicano residing in Tucson, Arizona.
 He was born in Anaheim, California but has lived in the “Old Pueblo” for the majority of his life.
 He is an Arizona State University and the University of Arizona alum and does not partake in school rivalries.
 For the duration of his graduate academic career at the University of Arizona, Hassael was a Knowledge River Scholar.
 The Knowledge River program recognizes and supports information professionals interested in librarianship, with a focus on furthering their understanding of the disparities in underserved BIPOC communities, and how to utilize the acquired academic tools to better serve them.
 Hassael is a Librarian who has had the privilege to work at the Pima County Public Library for 15 years and counting.
 Currently, Hassael helms the Latinx Program Manger position at PCPL.
 In this role, Hassael is able to fuel his passion for serving the Latinx, Chicanx, Mexican-American and Spanish-Speaking communities in Pima County through continued advocacy for equal and equitable access to information, resources and library services.
 Fortunately, he has the opportunity to share this work with PCPL’s affinity group called Nuestras Raíces, that has had a lasting heritage impact in Pima County.
 Alongside his colleagues who have become life-long friends, Hassael is able to apply cultural competency and humility when coordinating programming and creating crucial connections with the Latinx and Spanish Speaking community.
 One of the most gratifying aspects of Hassael’s career is his participation in the Tucson Festival of Books where he assists with coordination in identifying and inviting Latinx and Indigenous authors within the Nuestras Raíces tent, the only exclusive venue dedicated to Latinx and Indigenous authors, to amplify Latinx and Indigenous voices and connect the community with their art.

 Julia Byrd (2025-2027)

 Julia Byrd is the Vice Chair at the Center for Latin American and Caribbean Studies (CLACS) at the University of California, Berkeley.
-She has decades of experience in philanthropy and educational programs in the U.S. and in Latin America, working with U.S. universities and community-based non-profit organizations.
+She has experience in philanthropy and educational programs in the U.S. and in Latin America, working with U.S. universities and community-based non-profit organizations.
 At CLACS, she manages and develops grant and endowment programs; administers student fellowships; and oversees programs, staff and daily operations.
 She oversees CLACS outreach efforts, partnering with units across campus and the United States.
 She created the Nahuatl and Mam language programs at Berkeley in collaboration with community groups to serve Berkeley students and the broader Bay Area.
 Julia has degrees from Wesleyan University and Stanford University in Latin American Studies.
-She is also a parent of two children in elementary school and spends hours every day reading children’s literature.
+She is also a parent of two children in elementary school and spends what feels like hours every day reading children’s literature.

 Miriam Villanueva (2025-2027)